austinginder/backblaze-b2-timemachine/readme.md

 ## Limitations

 - This script is pretty basic.
 It can't tell if a B2 version is needed.
 That means restores may include unnecessary previous file versions.
-- This is not a real Timemachine.
+- This is not a real time machine.
 Will not modify the space-time continuum.

 ## Getting started
 This script uses a few other command line apps in order to work.